 Terracycle also offers a mail-in program for all coffee pods, discs and capsules.

-Propane, helium & oxygen tanks and fire extinguishers are accepted at Residents' Convenience Center at Alpha Ridge Landfill.
+Propane, helium & oxygen tanks and fire extinguishers (empty or filled) are accepted at Residents' Convenience Center at Alpha Ridge Landfill.
 Or, return tanks to the seller.

 Whether it's a huge renovation or small home project, please visit our Construction & Demolition page for what to do with debris material you no longer need.